Chapter V: College Life Residential & Community Policies

 Note: Depending on the severity of the Residential and Community Policies Infraction, the student may be charged through the Student Conduct Process.
 If this happens, please refer to the Student Code of Conduct.

-3. The student who receives the infraction may want to also discuss their infraction with the Associate Director for Residential Education.
-This request must be in writing and signed by the student (specifying why they would like to meet) and given to the Associate Director for Residential Education.
+3. The student who receives the infraction may want to also discuss their infraction with the Director for Residential Education.
+This request must be in writing and signed by the student (specifying why they would like to meet) and given to the Director for Residential Education.

 Possible Outcomes for Residential and Community Standard Infractions

 Residential and Community Standard Infractions remain on a student’s community record for the entire academic year.
-Five infractions within the same academic year become an automatic Minor Infraction as listed in the Student Code of Conduct.
+Three infractions within the same academic year become an automatic Minor Infraction as listed in the Student Code of Conduct.
 Possible outcomes for Residential and Community Standard infractions include, but are not limited to:

 • Loss of privileges